 The scenes from which each of the above examples was able flourish involved many people and many factors - investors, artists, curators, thinkers, designers, fashions, trends and economic factors that nurtured the talent and brought ideas to an audience.

 The Beatles are arguably the most influential band of the 20th century, but started out doing very similar things to hundreds of other bands at the time.
 They were the product of a thriving Liverpool music scene with hundreds of musicians, promoters, record store owners and music fans passing through the city every week.
 Record store owner Brian Epstein took a chance and helped market them to middle class America.
 They were boosted by the production genius of George Martin who helped their sound to evolve from songs about relationships and lost love, to the existential opus Tomorrow Never Knows (Lennon told Martin he wanted it to sound like the Dalai Lama shouting from the highest mountain top).
-And then there was the various narcotics, the inspiration from the Rolling Stones, Jimi Hendrix, Bob Dylan and the Beach Boys.
+Then there was the various narcotics, the inspiration from the Rolling Stones, Jimi Hendrix, Bob Dylan and the Beach Boys.
 They took their unique haircuts from Paris fashion via long stints playing in Hamburg.

 It wasn’t just a story of four boys who were good at music, they were propelled by the cultural and economic factors surrounding them.